-Senescent cells are characterized by an irreversible arrest of the cell cycle and secrete a unique milieu of pro-inflammatory cytokines, chemokines, and growth factors collectively referred to as the senescence-associated secretory phenotype (SASP) due to which these cells have been implicated in a large number of age-related diseases, and recent efforts to develop therapeutic interventions are centered around selectively eliminating senescent cells (senolytics).
-While these approaches present two possible avenues for reducing the impact of senescent cells, they still lack specificity for their intended target.
+Senescent cells are characterized by an irreversible arrest of the cell cycle.
+They secrete a unique milieu of pro-inflammatory cytokines, chemokines, and growth factors collectively referred to as the senescence-associated secretory phenotype (SASP).
+These cells have been implicated in a large number of age-related diseases, and recent efforts to develop therapeutic interventions are centered around either selectively eliminating senescent cells (senolytics) or reducing SASP secretion (senomorphics).
+While these approaches present two possible avenues for reducing senescent cells’ impact, they still lack specificity for their intended target.

 We believe the study of stem cell biology will provide insights into many areas: developmental biology, homeostasis in the normal adult, and recovery from injury.
 Indeed, past and current research has already produced data in these areas that would have been difficult or impossible via any other vehicle.
 We have engaged in a multidisciplinary approach, simultaneously exploring the basic biology of stem cells, their role throughout the lifetime of an individual, as well as their therapeutic potential.
+We have taken two disparate organ systems, the brain and the lung, and are discovering parallels in their development, response to infections and molecular functions.
 Taken together, these bodies of knowledge will glean the greatest benefit for scientists and, most importantly, for patients.
-All of our research to date has been performed in animal models with the ultimate goal of bringing them to clinical trials as soon as possible.
+All of our research to date has been performed in human stem cells and verified in animal models with the ultimate goal of bringing them to clinical trials as soon as possible.

 Possible research project options include: